ConorReynolds/botc-script-tool/README.md

 - Caches up to 15 recent scripts, accessible in the left sidebar
 - Generate script links to quickly share scripts with others
 - PDF export via built-in ‘Print to PDF’
+- View/Edit modes – mainly useful if you want to use the tool as a substitute for printed scripts

 ## Why another script tool?